Student Code of Conduct Process

 - A written report is referred to the Student Conduct Coordinator by a member of the campus community.
 Members of the campus community are defined as students, faculty, staff, and campus visitors.

-- Student Conduct Coordinator reviews the report for validity and if the conduct in question constitutes a violation of the Student Code of Conduct (found in the TJC Catalog), the judicial process begins.
+- Student Conduct Coordinator reviews the report for validity and if the conduct in question constitutes a violation of the Student Code of Conduct (found in the Student Handbook), the judicial process begins.

 - Student Conduct Coordinator notifies the student involved by sending an Allegation Letter or email to the student's address of record with Tyler Junior College.